GoogleChrome/lighthouse-ci/docs/cli.md

 #### Starting a webserver

-To allow autorun to start your own webserver, add an npm script named `serve:lhci`. autorun will execute this script before collection.
+To allow autorun to automatically start your own webserver, add an npm script named `serve:lhci`. autorun will execute this script before collection.

 example `package.json` excerpt: